ChromiumXR/website/README.md

-# website
+# ChromiumXR
-The homepage for ChromiumXR
+The homepage for ChromiumXR, complete with a demo whne viewing in AR